Eleanor Swift: At Boalt

-Student course evaluations point to the demanding nature of the course: "Evidence is a conceptually difficult course, but her teaching brought out clear thinking," says one student.
+Student course evaluations pointed to the demanding nature of the course: "Evidence is a conceptually difficult course, but her teaching brought out clear thinking," says one student.
 Says another, "I think this topic is pretty complex and difficult, which makes the instructor and class materials all the more impressive."

-One of Professor Swift's most lasting contributions to the Law School's teaching mission is her leadership in the establishment of Boalt's Center for Clinical Education," which brings clients in need of legal advice to Boalt, where students, directed by a faculty member, provide counsel.
+One of Professor Swift's most lasting contributions to the Law School's teaching mission was her leadership in the establishment of Boalt's Center for Clinical Education," which brought clients in need of legal advice to Boalt, where students, directed by a faculty member, provided counsel.

 Swift v.
 Boalt

 Swift was originally denied tenure at Boalt Hall in 1987.
 She initiated a suit against the University alleging sex discrimination in her tenure review process.
 The suit was settled with an agreement to leave the tenure decision to an outside independent review committee of distinguished academics.
 This committee unanimously recommended that she be promoted to tenure, which finally happened in the fall of 1989.

 She wrote about this experience in Becoming a Plaintiff, 4 Berkeley Women's L.J.
 245 (1990).